the1lab/1lab/src/1Lab/intro.lagda.md

 The total space $\sum F$ of this family is the space of all paths in
 $A$, which will be written as $A^\mathbb{I}$ to emphasise its nature as a path space.
-Since it is the total sapce of a type family, it comes equipped with a fibration $\mathrm{fst} : A^\mathbb{I} \to A \times A$.
+Since it is the total space of a type family, it comes equipped with a fibration $\mathrm{fst} : A^\mathbb{I} \to A \times A$.
 Given that a term in $A^\mathbb{I}$ can be seen to be a pair $((x, y), p)$ where $p : x \equiv y$, we see that this fibration projects both